Allen-Cahn min-max on surfaces: Wang-Wei curvature estimates on manifolds

 at the other endpoint $q'$, recovering \cite[(8.23)]{WangWei17}.
 Integrating gives \cite[(8.14), (8.24)]{WangWei17}.
 Finally, \cite[(8.18)]{WangWei17} follows from \eqref{eq:app.wang.wei.manifolds.viii}- \eqref{eq:app.wang.wei.manifolds.ix}.
 This concludes \cite[Lemma 8.3]{WangWei17}.

 The left hand side of \cite[(14.1)]{WangWei17} is understood to be $\widetilde{H}_{\alpha,0}$.

 The main result of \cite[Section 17]{WangWei17}, \cite[Proposition 17.1]{Wang14}, goes through with its statement unchanged, but with modifications to its proof; the issue at hand is that coordinate derivatives of $u$ are no longer Jacobi fields in the curved setting.
-The modifications below are essentially due to K. Wang \cite{WangPrivate17}.
 Note that, unlike in the original paper, we will continue to work in the stretched coordinate system here, i.e., with $\widetilde{u}$ on $(\widetilde{U}, \widetilde{g})$ instead of $u$ on $(U, g)$, seeing as to how all our modifications have been stated relative to the prior.

 For this section we introduce the following modifications.
 First, we define a truncated, almost-Jacobi field

 where $\widetilde{D}_\alpha$ is the component of $\{ \frac{\partial \widetilde{u}}{\partial x^2} > 0 \}$ containing $\widetilde{\Gamma}_{\alpha}$.